smaurice101/readthedocs/docs/source/tml.rst

 essential for achieving sub-millisecond latency, it introduces significant challenges regarding global auditing and the enforcement of uniform security policies.
-Future research must prioritize the development of ‘Federated Transactional Integrity’—a framework to cryptographically verify and synchronize state transitions across geographically dispersed nodes without sacrificing the performance benefits of localized, entity-level processing.
+Future research must prioritize the development of ’Federated Transactional Integrity’—a framework to cryptographically verify and synchronize state transitions across geographically dispersed nodes without sacrificing the performance benefits of localized, entity-level processing.